kubus765/react-crud-app/README.md

 Simple React CRUD app.
-I'm also using Bootstrap and Axios packages.
+I'm also using Bootstrap, EntityFramework, Cors and Axios packages.

 (in progress)